-B. Applicant disclosure of pending applications.
-Applicants are to disclose whether they have pending applications for federal grants or subgrants (including cooperative agreements) that include requests for funding to support the same project being proposed under this solicitation and that will cover the identical cost items outlined in the budget narrative and worksheet in the application under this solicitation.
-The disclosure should include both direct applications for federal funding (e.g., applications to federal agencies) and indirect applications for such funding (e.g., applications to state agencies that will subaward federal funds).
+a.
+Applicant disclosure of pending applications.

+Applicants are to disclose whether they have pending applications for Federally funded grants or subgrants (including cooperative agreements) that include requests for funding to support the same project being proposed under this solicitation and will cover the identical cost items outlined in the budget narrative and worksheet in the application under this solicitation.
+The disclosure should include both direct applications for Federal funding (e.g., applications to Federal agencies) and indirect applications for such funding (e.g., applications to State agencies that will subaward Federal funds).